How to eject water from your Apple Watch

 • A series of sounds will play to clear water in the speakers.
 Once done, the Apple Watch can be used as normal.

 There you have it.
 You can do this multiple times in case water still remains.
-It's a handy feature for any swimmers and surfers, and is even useful when used in the shower.
+It's a handy feature for any swimmers and surfers, and is even helpful when used in the shower.
 Although, Apple doesn't recommend using its wearable in the shower, as soaps, shampoos, conditioners, lotions and perfumes can affect it.

 For more ways to use your Apple Watch, check out how to change the background picture on your Apple Watch and how to use hand gestures on Apple Watch